Hip Dysplasia

 What is Hip Dysplasia?

-Hip dysplasia is a broad diagnosis that includes a spectrum of hip symptoms including pain, instability and shallowness of the hip socket.
-It is generally classified by a loss of conformity between the femoral head (ball) and the acetabulum (socket) of the hip joint.
-This can be due to abnormalities in their shape, size and/or orientation.
+Hip dysplasia covers a range of hip symptoms including pain, instability, and a shallow hip socket.
+For example, it is generally classified by a loss of conformity between the femoral head (ball) and the acetabulum (socket) of the hip joint.
+Abnormalities in shape, size, or orientation can cause this.

-Hip dysplasia is commonly misdiagnosed and can take on average 5 years and 3 healthcare providers for people with hip dysplasia to receive a diagnosis.
-It is associated with poorer function, sport & recreation and quality of life outcome measures and has an estimated prevalence of between 3-20% of the population.
+Clinicians often misdiagnose hip dysplasia, and people can wait on average 5 years and see 3 healthcare providers before receiving a diagnosis.
+Consequently, it is associated with poorer function, sport & recreation and quality of life outcome measures and has an estimated prevalence of between 3-20% of the population.
 More severe hip instability and dislocation are more likely to occur during infancy, while a shallow but stable socket is more often diagnosed in adolescence or early adulthood.

 What does Hip Dysplasia look like?